Childhood Loss Of Mother and Grief Counseling:

 Edited by Tom Davidson

-It seemes obvious, Jessee was grieving without the support he needed as a young teen.
+It seemed obvious, Jesse was grieving without the support he needed as a young teen.
 Prior to his mother’s death Jesse had delivered papers, run errands, recalling how he always seemed to have a little hustle job on the side.
 “After my mother passed…I just stopped everything,” Jesse confided.
 He had a father, uncles, and brothers, but they just didn’t understand how to help him through his grief.
 They were grieving themselves, so he found himself hanging around the house depressed, not even knowing that he was in a bitter struggle.

 Dr. David Brent, MD said,